Tales from the Hood

-Tales from the Hood is a 1995 American comedy horror anthology film directed by Rusty Cundieff and executive-produced by Spike Lee.
-The film presents four short urban-themed horror stories based on problem concepts that affect the African-American community in the order of police corruption, domestic abuse, racism, and gang violence, all presented within a frame story of three drug dealers buying some "found" drugs from an eccentric and story-prone funeral director.
+Tales from the Hood is a 1995 American black horror anthology film directed by Rusty Cundieff (who also wrote the film with Darin Scott) and starring Corbin Bernsen, Rosalind Cash, Rusty Cundieff, David Alan Grier, Anthony Griffith, Wings Hauser, Paula Jai Parker, Joe Torry, and Clarence Williams III.
+The film presents four short urban-themed horror stories based on problems that affect the African-American community: police corruption, domestic abuse, racism, and gang violence.
+These are presented within a frame story of three drug dealers buying some "found" drugs from an eccentric and story-prone funeral director.

+The film was met with mixed reviews upon release but has since gained a cult following.

 Plot

 "Welcome to My Mortuary" (prologue)

-In South Central Los Angeles, a trio of drug dealers—Stack, Ball and Bulldog—arrive at Simms' Funeral Home to purchase some drugs from Mr. Simms, the mortuary's eccentric owner.
+Drug dealers Stack, Ball, and Bulldog arrive at Simms' Funeral Home to purchase some drugs from Mr. Simms, the mortuary's eccentric owner.

 Mr. Simms claims that he found the drugs in an alley, and has safely stored them in his mortuary.
 He asks the dealers to help him get the drugs, and as the four make their way through the building, relates stories about some of the dead bodies in the funeral home.
 The first casket contains the body of Clarence Smith, a man who was rumored to have heard voices of the dead calling his name.

 "Rogue Cop Revelation"

 During his first night on the job, young black police officer Clarence Smith is taken by his new white partner, Newton Hauser, to the scene of what initially appears to be a routine traffic stop of a well-dressed black man by two white cops.
 When Smith runs the car's license plates, he learns that the man is in fact Martin Ezekiel Moorehouse, a city councilman and black rights activist who has recently been on a crusade to eliminate police corruption in the city.
-Smith watches in horror as Newton, along with fellow white officers, Billy Crumfield and Strom Richmond, brutally beat Moorehouse with their nightsticks and vandalize his car.
+Smith watches in horror as Hauser and his fellow police officers Billy Crumfield and Strom Richmond brutally beat Moorehouse with their nightsticks and vandalize his car.
 When Smith insists that Moorehouse should be taken to a hospital, the officers appear to agree.
-Smith tells Newton that Billy and Strom should be reported for what they did, but Newton tells Smith that officers are not to break "the code" and rat each other out.
-Smith and Newton leave in their car.
-Strom and Billy don't take Moorehouse to the hospital.
+Smith tells Hauser that Crumfield and Richmond should be reported for what they did, but Hauser tells Smith that officers are not to break "the code" and rat each other out.
+Smith and Hauser leave in their car.
+Richmond and Crumfield don't take Moorehouse to the hospital.
 Instead, they drive Moorehouse's car to the docks.
-Strom shoots the battered Moorehouse up with some of the heroin that he, Newton, and Billy have been dealing, plants some in his car, then pushes it into the water with Moorehouse still inside.
+Richmond shoots the battered Moorehouse up with some of the heroin that he, Hauser, and Crumfield have been dealing, plants some in his car, then pushes it into the water with Moorehouse still inside.
 Moorehouse is posthumously and falsely labeled a hypocrite.